 Close to Morriston hospital, this site is only a mile away from our other development, Rhydypandy and has easy access to the M4 making this the perfect location for commuters.

 Morganstone are the contractors for this development which benefits from Social Housing grant and has a contract value of £3.2m.

-Expected completion in Winter 2021, this development sees an old greenfield site transformed into 41 new homes, comprising of flats, bungalows and houses.
+Expected completion in early 2022, this development sees an old greenfield site transformed into 41 new homes, comprising of flats, bungalows and houses.

 Situated in Gowerton, this development is less than 5 miles from the M4, as well as being situated near Gowerton railway and local schools.

 Jones Brothers are the contractors for this site, which benefits from Social Housing grant and has a contract value of £6m.

 With handover completed in Spring 2022, this existing development saw the lower ground of unused space converted into 6 one bed apartments to help tackle homelessness as well as a community hub.

 We were delighted to be playing a part in the next phase of addressing street homelessness in Swansea over the longer term through this strategic partnership with the local council.